-- 18,000 people aged 65 and older living with Alzheimer’s in South Dakota.
+- 18,000 people aged 65 and older are living with Alzheimer’s in South Dakota.

 - 6.0% of people aged 45 and older have subjective cognitive decline.

 - 19,000 family caregivers bear the burden of the disease in South Dakota.